 ID cards for babies.
 Preposterous?
 Read on.

-Scotland’s national home education support organisation Schoolhouse began to research the amount of information which was being gathered about children purely from a self-preservation point of view when it appeared that proposed changes to the education and social work systems might directly threaten fundamental freedoms for home educators.
+Home educators originally began to research the amount of information which was being gathered about children purely from a self-preservation point of view when it appeared that proposed changes to the education and social work systems might directly threaten fundamental freedoms for home educating families in Scotland.

 It soon became clear, however, that the issues uncovered should be of concern not just to home educators but to all families.

 The Getting It Right For Every Child Highland pathfinder website has published details * of what information will be gathered about all children, their families and other associated individuals.
 This is not a cosy old-fashioned health record.
 It travels with the child and is constantly, being added to from health through education and on to adult services.
 This vast electronic document contains everything, from details of family pets and associated adults’ employment to whether the client is in an at risk group for hepatitis B or has any “prejudices or tensions” (whatever that may mean).

 The following extract from Getting it right for every child, Electronic Information Sharing Model and Process * confirms the universal nature of the personal data collection:

 It is important that this Model is designed to take account of all children and their needs.
 The Model can be applied to children who require no additional support to children with complex needs.
 It is relevant for all children, since information recorded in universal agency systems could become critical in understanding a child’s journey may help to aid decision making when they require inter agency support.
 This information may be important when viewed alongside another agencies’ information when decisions need to be made on what support a child needs within a single agency. (i.e. the recording of day to day information about any child around indicators of well-being, e.g. Healthy – Immunisations, Achieving – Academic attainment etc. This information may appear to have little value when initially recorded but may be of immense value later when pooled together to aid in decision making or where additional support is required and other elements of the Model come into play). [their use of bold]